The Airmen's Stories - P/O A K Ogilvie

 Alfred Keith Ogilvie, who was to be known as ‘Skeets’ to his RAF colleagues, was born in Ottawa, Canada on 14th September 1915.
 After leaving school he worked as a bank cashier and attempted, at first unsuccessfully, to join the RCAF and the RAF.
 However on 11th August 1939 he was granted a short service commission in the RAF and travelled to England.

 He did his initial flying course at No.1 E&RFTS, Hatfield and was posted to 9 FTS, Hullavington on 6th November.
 After completing the course, Ogilvie went to No.1 Flying Practice Unit, Meir, Staffordshire on 16th May 1940 for further training.
-He was then sent to CFS, Upavon on 6th June for an instructor's course but with the shortage of pilots due to losses in France this was countermanded and he was posted to 7 OTU Hawarden to convert to Spitfires.
+He was then sent to CFS, Upavon on 6th June for an instructor's course but with the shortage of pilots due to losses in France this was countermanded and he was posted to 5 OTU Aston Down from 28th July to 15th August to convert to Spitfires.

 Above: Ogilvie was photographed by Cecil Beaton (courtesy of Imperial War Museum)

 On completion of the course Ogilvie was keen to join his fellow Canadians in 242 Squadron but this was at full complement and he instead joined 609 Squadron at Middle Wallop on 20th August.
 Ogilivie was soon in action and destroyed a Me109 and probably a Me110 on 7th September, shared a Do17 on the 15th, probably destroyed a Do17 on the 24th, probably destroyed another Do17 and damaged a Me110 on the 25th, damaged a He111 on the 26th and destroyed a Me110 on the 27th.